API

 "$server_country_code" "$gcdn_tcpinfo_snd_cwnd" "$gcdn_tcpinfo_total_retrans" "$gcdn_rule_id"

-Please don’t be surprised if you see a field that is not listed above.
-We occasionally add new fields.
-If some fields are added to logs, you will receive an email about it.
-New fields are added to the end of the line.
+It’s OK if you find a field that’s not listed in the example.
+We occasionally add new fields to the end of the line.
+If some fields are added to logs, you’ll receive an email about the update.

 Log fields